PublicDesignWorkshop/FoodParent2.0/README.md

 * Run `npm install` to install all dependency libaries.
 * Run `npm run dev` or `npm run build` to generate compiled `foodparent.js` and `foodparent.map.js` file under {app-root-directory}/dist directory.

+*If you change the directory, you need to cancel the build and re-run `npm run dev` or `npm run build`.

 ### Server Configuration
 * Open `php.ini` configuration file under {apach} directory.
 If you are using external hosting service, ask hosting manager.
 * Find `upload_max_filesize` and set the value higher than 6M.
 This value defines the maximum size of file, and some of image files generated from smart devices exceeds 4M.